HG Wells in Sandgate

 The house which Voysey produced for Wells came to be known as Spade House.
 Voysey wished to use a heart as a symbol, Wells said no, protesting that he did not wish his heart to be displayed in such a way.
 The heart was turned upside down, the spade was born.

-It was at Spade House that Wells continued his extraordinary literary output.
-Not only were his books original, covering a range of genre, they dealt with social issues and the big and small questions of the day.
-While living there his books included, The Sea Lady, Kipps, Tono Bungay, In the Days of the Comet and the Suffragette novel, Anne Veronica.
-Many of his works had local references.
+While living in Spade House he wrote The Sea Lady, Kipps, Tono Bungay, In the Days of the Comet and the Suffragette novel, Anne Veronica.
+Many of these works had local references.
 The Sea Lady comes ashore at Sandgate and the Folkestone of Mr Polly and Artie Kipps and Ann Pornick can still be traced along the Leas and in the streets and shop fronts.
-Anne Veronica caused great scandal – it coincided with the growth and development of the militant Suffragette movement.
-One wonders how many young women read this book of female desire and sexual emancipation and were influenced to becoming involved in the wider political struggles which were taking place.

-Wells was also a political activist, speaker, lecturer and writer of pamphlets and newspaper articles.
-He wrote This Misery of Boots in Sandgate which remains a powerful argument for socialist change.
-For a while he was involved with the Fabians, Beatrice and Sydney Webb visited him in east Kent.
+For a while he was involved with the Fabians and Beatrice and Sydney Webb visited him in east Kent.
 He debated with George Bernard Shaw.
 He caused outrage with his advocacy of ‘free love’ and in particular, his affair with Amber Reeves.
 For a while he was associated with the Romney Marsh Group of writers which included Edith Nesbit, Henry James, Joseph Conrad, Ford Maddox Hueffer (later Ford) and Stephen Crane.
-His writing was always direct and accessible; his private and public lives were full of complexity.
+His writing was always direct and accessible with clever twists and turns; his private and public lives full of complexity.

 The house rented by Wells in Castle Street (above).